What does a dehumidifier do, its pros and cons

 Dehumidifiers offer several significant advantages for improving your home’s comfort and your quality of life.
 Here are seven key benefits to consider:

-• Reduced Risk of Structural Damage: Excessive humidity can cause structural damage to your home, such as cracks in walls, warping of wood, and insulation problems.
+• Reduced Risk of Structural Damage: Excessive humidity can cause structural damage to your home, such as cracks in walls, warping wood, and insulation problems.
 A dehumidifier helps prevent such damage by maintaining appropriate humidity levels.

 Drawbacks of Using a Dehumidifier